 It also means that your business isn't dependent on ranking for highly competitive search terms.
 Take Apple as our example again.
-Their super-strong brand and key branded search terms means they aren't required to rank number 1 for the search term 'mobile phones', which is extremely competitive and would be difficult to rank at the top of search engines for.
+Their super-strong brand and key branded search terms mean they aren't required to rank number 1 for the search term "mobile phones", which is extremely competitive and would be difficult to rank at the top of search engines for.

 Helping businesses discover their brand